 Ratings triggers are covenants based on the rating; e.g., a rating trigger could cause a step-up bond to increase the coupon.
 Rating triggers (bond covenants) are very significant because they are self-fulfilling: a downgrade can trigger a covenant, which in turn can “trigger” other triggers.

 Credit derivatives have (arguably) increased bond price volatility.
 For example, a buyer of a credit default swap (CDS) is buying protection and synthetically SHORTING the underlying bond.
-De Servigny argues this give market players more means to (synthetically) short bonds, so this contributes to price volatility.
+De Servigny argues these give market players more means to (synthetically) short bonds, so this contributes to price volatility.